-Free Trade Zones in the UAE are special economic zones that offer tax concessions and customs duty benefits to foreign resident investors.
+Free Trade Zones in the UAE are special economic zones that offer tax concessions and customs duty benefiting foreign resident investors.
 There are 45 such zones in the UAE including:

-In these zones, expatriates and foreign investors can have full ownership of companies and are able to take advantage of efficient infrastructures and distinct services that allow smooth, integrated workflows.
+In Free Zones, expats and foreign investors can have full ownership of companies and are able to take advantage of efficient infrastructures and services that streamline and integrate workflows.

 - Exemption from VAT

-The UAE has around 193 Double Taxation Agreements and Bilateral Investments Treaties with other nations including:
+The UAE has nearly 200 Double Taxation Agreements and Bilateral Investments Treaties with other nations including:

-Algeria, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, China, Czechia, Egypt, Estonia, Finland, France, Georgia, Germany, India, Indonesia, Ireland, Italy, Kazakhstan, Republic of Korea, Latvia, Lebanon, Luxembourg, Malaysia, Malta, Mauritius, Montenegro, Morocco, Mozambique, the Netherlands, New Zealand, Pakistan, Panama, Philippines, Poland, Portugal, Romania, Serbia, Seychelles, Singapore, Spain, Sri Lanka, Sudan, Switzerland, Syria, Tajikistan, Thailand, Tunisia, Türkiye, Turkmenistan, Ukraine, Uzbekistan, Venezuela, Vietnam, and Yemen.
+Austria, Belgium, Canada, China, Czechia, Egypt, Estonia, Finland, France, Germany, India, Indonesia, Ireland, Italy, Republic of Korea, Latvia, Lebanon, Luxembourg, Malaysia, Malta, the Netherlands, New Zealand, Poland, Portugal, Romania, Serbia, Seychelles, Singapore, Spain, Switzerland, Thailand, Türkiye, and Ukraine, and the United Kingdom.

-- Protect taxpayers from direct and indirect double taxation;
+- Help protect UAE Golden Visa investors from direct and indirect double taxation

-Under the Double Taxation Agreements the individual or company pays taxes in the country where the income is made and submits a tax deduction in the country of residence.
+Under these agreements, the individual or company pays taxes in the country where the income is made and submits a tax deduction in the country of residence.

-Emara Tax is an online platform through which individuals and businesses in the UAE can access the digital systems for registering, filing tax returns, paying their taxes and seeking refunds.
-Emara Tax integrates with the UAE Central Bank and UAE PASS in order to streamline the user experience and make it easier to taxpayers to comply with their tax obligations.
+Individuals and businesses in the UAE can access Emara Tax to complete tax registrations, filing tax returns, paying taxes, and enquiring about refunds.
+Emara Tax integrates with the UAE Central Bank and UAE PASS in order to streamline user experience and make it easier for taxpayers to comply with their tax obligations.

 The UAE Federal Tax Authority (FTA) has developed a program named Raqeeb to address the issue of tax violations and evasion and to raise levels of tax compliance in the country.
 Companies or individuals found to be fraudulently evading their tax obligation will be prosecuted and subject to penalties.